 Marathon Training Diet: What To Eat While Training For A Marathon

 However, as rewarding as running a marathon is, marathon training is demanding in many ways.
-It takes a lot of time, effort, and energy, and is tough on your schedule, mind, and most of all, body.
-Therefore, your marathon training diet is a crucial component of your overall training plan in order to fuel your workouts and help you recover after each one.
+It takes a lot of time, effort, and energy, and is harsh on your schedule, mind, and most of all, body.

-A marathon training diet essentially needs to do two things: provide all the nutrients you need for overall health and support your marathon training and racing.
-But what should you be eating while you are training for a marathon?
-How does marathon training affect your nutrition needs?
-What is the ideal marathon training diet?
-Keep reading to find out.
+A marathon training diet needs to do two things: provide all the nutrients you need for overall health and support your marathon training and racing.

 Marathon Training Diet